+'''

 tock (label, tensor=None)

 Make a timestamp.

+'''

 The formatted timestamp will be given to the callback of the current stamper.
+The wall time elapsed since the last tick() will be printed.

 - label The label for the current step. - tensor When a tensor is given, it will be cached, counted its number of terms.
 This method has this parameter since if no reduction is performed on the tensor, it might remain unevaluated inside Spark and give misleading timing information.